gnosis/pm-js/docs/source/events-oracles-and-markets.md

 checkBalances()
 ```

-Finally, if you are the centralized oracle for an `event` contract which refers to the 2016 U.S. presidential election as set up above, you can report the outcome of the event as "Trump" and allow stakeholders to settle their claims with {@link Gnosis#resolveEvent}:
+Finally, if you are the centralized oracle for an `event` contract which refers to the 2016 U.S. presidential election as set up above, you can report the outcome of the event as "Trump" and allow stakeholders to settle their claims with [Gnosis.resolveEvent](api-reference.html#resolveEvent):

 ```js
 async function resolve() {